-- I.D.2.d) security and safety measures appropriate to the participating site: and.
-(Core) - I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
+- I.D.2.d) security and safety measures appropriate to the participating site; and, (Core) - I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
 (Core) - I.D.3.
 Fellows must have ready access to subspecialty-specific and other appropriate reference material in print or electronic format.
 This must include access to electronic medical literature databases with full text capabilities.
 (Core) - I.D.4.
 The program's educational and clinical resources must be adequate to support the number of fellows appointed to the program.
+(Core) - I.D.4.a) Fellows must have an adequate volume and variety of imaging studies and image-guided invasive procedures, and must be provided instruction in their indications, appropriate utilization, risks, and alternatives.
+(Core)

-(Core) - I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
+- I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
 It should be structured to optimize education for all learners present. - I.E.1.
 Fellows should contribute to the education of residents in core programs, if present.
 (Core)